Crimson Avenger (Lee Travis): Final days

-Infinite Frontier

-The New Golden Age

-In the pages of "The New Golden Age", Crimson Avenger's sacrifice remains intact.
-Clock King used Per Degaton's time machine to bring the ship that Crimson Avenger was on to the present.
-Before Stargirl destroyed the time machine to send the ship back to its own time, Crimson Avenger told Stargirl to find Wing.
-Once the ship was back in its own time, Crimson Avenger's body was found and there was a memorial held by the Justice League and the Justice Society of America.

 Powers and abilities

 Though possessing no super-powers, the Crimson Avenger was an Olympic-level athlete and highly skilled hand-to-hand combatant able to hold his own against almost any foe.
 In the early days of his career, the Avenger used a gas gun of his own design, capable of rendering his opponents unconscious.
 The Crimson Avenger's calling card was a cloud of crimson smoke through which he made a most dramatic entrance.

 Other versions

 Elseworlds

 In Michael Uslan's Elseworlds title Batman: Detective No. 27, the Crimson Avenger appears as part of an order of detectives including Alfred Pennyworth and Sam Spade; Crimson attempts to recruit Bruce Wayne.

 The League of Extraordinary Gentlemen

 In The League of Extraordinary Gentlemen: Black Dossier, the Crimson Avenger is briefly mentioned as having met with Allan Quatermain and Mina Murray during the two's self-exile from Britain during the years of the Ingsoc government.
 A photo of Allan and Murray standing in front of the Crimson Avenger's second costume is shown.